saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 1. Run the test to confirm all works fine.

 :::note
-For the scope of this guide, we do not focus on the assertions that should be added to the test.
+This example does not detail adding assertions to the test.
 :::

 <details>